preface-ai/coding-guideline-tips-and-others/git-development-workflow.md

   * please replace `your-feature-branch-name` with your target feature branch naming
   * make sure the branch name is unique and easy to understand.

-## Work on your code chnage on the feature branch
+## Work on your code change on the feature branch

-* Try to split your task into multiple milestone and focus on singel milestone each time
+* Try to split your task into multiple milestone and focus on single milestone each time
 * when current milestone is complete, feel free to commit your code change in your local
 * you can have as many commits as you want because at the end they will become a single squashed commit after merge via Pull Request